The U.S. Pharmacopeial Convention (USP) (Associate) Science & Standards Liaison, Biologics in Rockville, Maryland

 MS. level candidates with minimum of ten (10) years of commensurate experience.

-BS. level candidates with minimum of fifteen (15) years of commensurate experience
+BS. level candidates with minimum of fifteen (15) yrs of commensurate experience.

-Preferable experience with analytical techniques such as HPLC, CE, cIEF, MS, and NMR.
+Preferable experience with analytical techniques of recombinant therapeutic proteins, peptides, and carbohydrates, such as HPLC, CE, cIEF, MS, and NMR

 Ability to write technical reports related to material characterization, references standard evaluations, and method development.